goFrendiAsgard/zaruba/docs/core-concept/tasks.md

     * `configRefs`: List of configuration you want to use for your task.
 * `config`: Task configuration.
 Any configuration you declare in this property will override `configRef` or `configRefs`.
 * `start`: Task's start command.
-* `check`: Command to check whether start command can be considered "running" or not.
-This property is used to run a long running service.
+* `check`: Command to check whether start command can be considered "ready" or not.
+This property is used to check the readiness of a long running service.
+See [this section](#lower-level-approach) to see how it works.

 ## Task example